Understanding your racing suit.

 The suits TPP

-How manufacturers achieved these TPP ratings depends on the fabric, the construction and the numbers of layers used.
-Aramid suits’ fabrics are woven with fire-resistant threads such as Nomex (DuPont patented.)
+Aramid suits’ fabrics are woven with inherent fire-resistant threads such as Nomex (DuPont patented.)
 These are very expensive threads so companies often weave the fabric with other organic materials such as cotton.
-However, this may cause the suit to be less fire resistant.
-Manufacturers will then add layers to achieve the regulated minimum TPP standard.
+This obviously causes the suit to be less fire resistant.
+Consequently manufacturers will add additional layers to achieve the SFI and/or minimum standard.
 This is why the less expensive suits are thicker and heavier.

 Other things to remember: